Moseley Old Hall's scones

 - Add the beaten egg mixing/cutting with a butter/palette knife and then start to add the milk.

 - Mixing with the knife keep adding milk until you have a soft dough.
 You may not need all the milk so take your time.

 - Cut into scones using a pastry cutter.
 The number of scones depends on the size of the cutter.
 A 5cm (2 inch) cutter will make 8 lovely large scones.
-You could do smaller scones in a different shape.
-We do heart-shaped ones for weddings at Moseley Old Hall.
+You could even do smaller scones in a different shape.
+Heart-shaped scones, anyone?

 - Put onto a greased baking sheet and brush tops with egg wash.